 Get Healthy Tips Sent to Your Phone!

-R.I.C.E. stands for rest, ice, compression, and elevation, and taking these simple steps following a strain, sprain, or other similar injury can help you more quickly recover and get back to everyday activities.
+RICE stands for rest, ice, compression, and elevation.
+Taking these simple steps after a strain, sprain, or other similar injury can help you recover more quickly and get back to everyday activities faster.

 Step 1: Rest